 Unfortunately, we cannot talk to you about your student’s case unless we receive written permission from the student based on the Family Educational Rights and Privacy Act (FERPA).
 Once we have a release form on file, we welcome any questions and/or concerns parents or guardians have regarding their student’s case.

 Students have a right to be assisted during the investigation by any adviser they may choose, at their own expense.
 The adviser may be an attorney, but cannot be a potential witness or party in the matter or a related matter.
 An adviser has no right to speak or participate directly in any aspect of the conduct process.
 The accused student must speak on their own behalf and communicate directly with the Conduct Investigator.

 Sanctions are assigned at the discretion of the Conduct Investigator or conduct hearing panel.
 Examples of sanctions outlined in the Code of Conduct include warning, probation, educational sanctions (papers, letters of apology, and/or alcohol or drug education), restitution, community service, suspension.
 This list is not exhaustive, and sanctions are assigned to meet the individual needs of a student.

 Any violation of the Code of Conduct is noted on the student’s disciplinary record.
 The disciplinary record is a separate record from the academic record; violations are not noted on a student’s transcript or diploma.
 However, many graduate or professional schools and some employers may request a summary of the disciplinary record.

 The University’s conduct process is educational, remedial, and administrative in nature and is separate from the court system.
-A student can file a request to have a minor conduct violation removed from their disciplinary record during the semester of their graduation or thereafter.
+A student can file a request to have a minor conduct violation removed from their disciplinary record 12 months after the case is closed or thereafter.